Websites: www.nickcomic.com, www.qcomedy.com, www.facebook.com/nickdammit, www.facebook.com/ginorma.desmond

-Bio: Nick Leonard has regularly contributed cartoons to Holy Titclamps, Baby Split Bowling News, Strange Looking Exile, BoyCrazyBoy, and of course Boy Trouble.
+Bio: Nick Leonard has regularly contributed cartoons to Holy Titclamps, Baby Split Bowling News, Strange Looking Exile, BoyCrazyBoy, Three and of course Boy Trouble.
+He has been included in the anthologies "The Book Of Boy Trouble" volumes one and two, and the Northwest Press collection "Anything That Loves".

 RECENT PRISM COMICS FEATURES